Codium-ai/pr-agent/README.md

 ## News and Updates

+### September 3, 2024

+New version of PR-Agent, v0.24 was released.
+See the [release notes](https://github.com/Codium-ai/pr-agent/releases/tag/v0.24) for more information.

 ### August 26, 2024

 New version of [PR Agent Chrom Extension](https://chromewebstore.google.com/detail/pr-agent-chrome-extension/ephlnjeghhogofkifjloamocljapahnl) was released, with full support of context-aware **PR Chat**.
 This novel feature is free to use for any open-source repository.
 See more details in [here](https://pr-agent-docs.codium.ai/chrome-extension/#pr-chat).